capac/running_app/README.rst

 * Draw feature of bar chart plots can be slow for higher look-back periods greater than 6 months.
 For this reason, lookbacks are limited to 6 months.
 * Duration and Pace in advanced search form won't return an error if lower duration and pace are higher than upper duration and pace.
 Fix is on TODO list.
+* When dark mode is set at the OS level the application has white text on a white background, and the TreeView lists are white text on a black field.
+I've decided to remove dark mode styling and make it maintain its usual visualization mode even when the OS is set for dark mode.